Engee documentation

 Details

-Specify whether the block performs sample-based or frame-based processing:
+Specify whether the block performs sample-based or frame-based processing.:

-• Elements as channels (sample based) - processing each element of the input signal as an independent channel.
+• Elements as channels (sample based) — processing of each element of the input signal as an independent channel.

 • Columns as channels (frame based) — processing each column of the input signal as an independent channel.